Post45 Data Collective Tabular Data Style Guide

 For example, if you format your name fields as “Last Name, First Name” and include multiple entries in the same cell, you will have the following results when using software like Open Refine or Excel to split a column into multiple columns for analysis.

-Internal Delimiter Original Entry Split Entries
+Internal Delimiter Original Entry Resulting Cells After Splitting

 Character Encoding